satriajidam/go-gin-skeleton/README.md

 A skeleton project for building RESTful API with Go &amp; Gin using Clean Architecture.

+This project use [golang-standards/project-layout](https://github.com/golang-standards/project-layout) to structure its directories.

 ## Dependencies

 * Web Framework: [gin-gonic/gin](https://github.com/gin-gonic/gin)